jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 And all the tests pass again!
 Yay!

 Now to optimize some more!
 Let's see how many more references to `Array` we can remove.

+# 26Feb2020

+Going to complete this refactoring effort!
+It's a bit of a slog but I'm making progress.
+I added an `AnyMatrix` enum to make the `world` properties more flexible.
+Seems to be working so far.

+It continues to be a slog but I seem soooo close to wrapping this stage of the refactoring up!
+I'd had to lay a lot of groundwork for this so I have high hopes for having a much less painful time with the rest of the refactoring.

+And done!
+Phew.
+The current code is still much slower than before but this is a necessary iterative step.